accel-brain/accel-brain-code/Reinforcement-Learning/README.md

 ### Structural extension: Deep Reinforcement Learning

-The Reinforcement learning theory presents several issues from a perspective of deep learning theory.
-Firstly, deep learning applications have required large amounts of handlabelled training data.
+The Reinforcement learning theory presents several issues from a perspective of deep learning theory(Mnih, V., et al. 2013).
+Firstly, deep learning applications have required large amounts of hand-labelled training data.
 Reinforcement learning algorithms, on the other hand, must be able to learn from a scalar reward signal that is frequently sparse, noisy and delayed.

 The difference between the two theories is not only the type of data but also the timing to be observed.
 The delay between taking actions and receiving rewards, which can be thousands of timesteps long, seems particularly daunting when compared to the direct association between inputs and targets found in supervised learning.

-Another issue is that most deep learning algorithms assume the data samples to be independent, while in reinforcement learning one typically encounters sequences of highly correlated states.
-Furthermore, in Reinforcement learning the data distribution changes as the algorithm learns new behaviours, which can be problematic for deep learning methods that assume a fixed underlying distribution.
+Another issue is that deep learning algorithms assume the data samples to be independent, while in reinforcement learning one typically encounters sequences of highly correlated states.
+Furthermore, in Reinforcement learning, the data distribution changes as the algorithm learns new behaviours, presenting aspects of *recursive learning*, which can be problematic for deep learning methods that assume a fixed underlying distribution.

 #### Generalisation, or a function approximation